 5 .
 DO YOUR LIFE JUSTICE, IT DOESN’T LAST FOREVER

 Not everyone gets a spot on earth, and a lot of those that do, lose it sooner than they were expecting.
-You were the single little swimmer of 600 million that made me and your mum’s hopes of pregnancy a reality – I’ll explain that process later… or maybe your mum will – anyway, the fact you made it that far is pretty incredible.
+You were the single little swimmer of six hundred million, and you made me and your mum’s hopes of pregnancy a reality – I’ll explain that process later – or maybe your mum will – anyway, the fact you made it that far is pretty incredible.
 To then make it to the point of being able to read this is definitely worth celebrating.

 There are will be things you don’t appreciate until it’s too late.
 Don’t let your life be one of them.

-Your grandad was speaking from a place of understanding.
+Your grandad knew what he was talking about.
 The year before I was born, two of my three big sisters passed away at the ages of 6 and 8.
-They should have been your wise old Aunties today but nothing in life is granted, including life itself.
+They should have been your cool older Aunties today but nothing in life is granted, including life itself.

-When I was little I used to talk with them in my head, running around barefoot on Kapiti Island doing the same things I imagined they did while they were here.
-I used to play out conversations in my head with my little big sisters, when I got older these were often me asking; you’re not here and I am, if we swapped places is this something you would be wasting frowns or spending energy on?
+When I was little I used to run around barefoot on Kapiti Island doing the things I imagined they did while they were here.
+I used to play out conversations in my head with my little big sisters, when I got older these were me asking; you’re not here and I am, if we swapped places is this something you would be wasting frowns or spending energy on?

 After my car crash upset the balance on life’s scales, answering that question myself became easier and harder at the same time.
 I suddenly had this rock on my shoulder that for years weighed me down whenever I acknowledged it, but I also had a much more personal reminder of what I should do if the answer was no. The rock’s weight told me I was lucky to be here, and that I was obligated to do that opportunity justice.
 Your Aunties’ have always sat on the other shoulder, telling me the same.

-Their story is a sad one for our whole family, and having a better understanding now of the force of love that ties a parent and child together, I see even more clearly how strong my mum and dad are and how much of that strength and resilience I drew on while I was going through my smaller car-crash.
+Their story is a sad one for our whole family, and having a better understanding now of the force of love that ties a parent and child together, I see even more clearly how strong my Mum and Dad.
+I see now how much of that strength and resilience I drew on while I was going through my smaller car-crash.
 I hope that one day they can sit and tell you about the difference my sisters made to our world in their beautiful little lives, but in the meantime just know that our family will always hug you with the strength that comes from having those hugs snatched away without warning.
-And know that for your nana and grandad especially, the opportunity to watch you grow from a young girl to a lady is a gift I don’t have the words to do justice.
+And know that for your Nana and Grandad especially, the opportunity to watch you grow from a young girl to a lady is a gift I don’t have the words to do justice.
 Your smiles mean as much to them as they do to me and your mum.
 So give them freely.

 I know I wouldn’t appreciate my life as much as I do now if I hadn’t nearly lost it.
-I’m lucky that appreciation moment happened earlier rather than later, but it’s sad how many people go through life without ever having that realisation – most people know in theory that they’re lucky to be alive, but few truly put that theory into practice or principle.
+I’m lucky that reminder happened earlier instead of later, but it’s sad how many people go through life without ever having it – most people know in theory that they’re lucky to be alive, but few truly put that theory into practice or principle.
 Tomorrow is never guaranteed – and even when we see life right through to [whatever our age expectancy is by the time you read this], we’re still only here for a tiny amount of time so it’s up to us to make the most of it.
 While that seems like the most obvious truth when you realise it, knowing so doesn’t make it less of a challenge to put together a life that does your time justice.
-It’s easy to get caught up in engineering your day to day living, and forget about engineering your life.
+It’s easy to get caught up in engineering your day to day living and forget about engineering your life.

 Appreciate the time you have in the world, because you are lucky to have life.
 If you live it with that in mind, your life will be one the world is lucky to have.